lbr77/lbr77/AWESOME-STARS.md

 ## Kotlin

+- [LSPosed/WSAHelper](https://github.com/LSPosed/WSAHelper) - An app that helps you create & remove WSA icon in the start menu.
+Needed to be installed as a private app.
+- [TigerBeanst/TigerInTheWall](https://github.com/TigerBeanst/TigerInTheWall) - A 🐯Tiger hides in the wall, waiting to 💀bite the "Intent" passby. 🚫Block annoying superfluous Intent for your Android devices. 👺Magisk needed, named as RnIntentClean before.
 - [lz233/Tarnhelm](https://github.com/lz233/Tarnhelm) - The magic to clean sharing links up.
 - [Block-Network/blockmiui](https://github.com/Block-Network/blockmiui) - BlockMIUI / 方米UI
 - [KitsunePie/QQCleaner](https://github.com/KitsunePie/QQCleaner) - 瘦身模块